KrystofSenfeld/GitHubSearch/README.md

 - [.NET Framework 4.8.1 Developer Pack](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481)

 ## TODO
 - Refactor business logic out of controllers, perhaps into a separate class library.
+This would also allow more granular unit tests.
 - Check if there is a better way to use HttpClient -- IHttpClientFactory unavailable?
 - Rather than using the CDN, it would be better to use the source files so that we can better customize and compile any desired changes.